 Also Read: What is Balanced Diet?
 Definition, Benefits, and Examples

-Yoga is more than just exercise; it combines breath control, focus, and gentle movements to help you relax.
-Regular yoga practice can lower stress, improve blood flow, and stabilize your nervous system.
+Yoga relaxation practices are more than just exercise; they combine breath control, focus, and gentle movements.
+Regular yoga can lower stress, improve blood flow, and stabilize your nervous system.
 These benefits can help you sleep better and fall asleep more easily.
 For many people, practicing yoga regularly leads to better and deeper sleep by reducing stress-related cortisol levels.
 Additionally, mindfulness and deep breathing in yoga calm the mind, helping to quiet intrusive thoughts so you can relax and fall asleep quickly.

-Top 5 yoga poses for better Sleep And Insomnia Relief
+Top 5 Yoga Poses for Better Sleep & Insomnia Relief

-Following yoga poses that calms the nervous system, reduces stress, and enhances relaxation, making it easier to fall asleep.
+Following yoga poses that calm the nervous system, reduce stress, and enhance relaxation, making it easier to fall asleep.

 How to Practice Child’s Pose